KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 makes the Erlang runtime system into a distributed node.
 These flags invokes all network servers necessary for a node to become distributed; see `net_kernel`.
 It is also ensured that `epmd` runs on the current host before Erlang is started; see epmd and the `-start_epmd` option.

 **The new feature in OTP 23** is that
 `Name` can be set to `undefined` and then the node will be started in a special mode optimized to be the **temporary client** of another node.
 When enabled the node will request a dynamic node name from the first node it connects to.
-In addition these distribution settings will be set:
+In addition these distribution settings will be implied:
 ```
 erl -dist_listen false -hidden -dist_auto_connect never
 ```